Is it ok to use propane to cool my fridge while driving

 So people who told me it is safe to drive with the LPG tanks connected are right but IT IS NOT SAFE FOR THE REFRIGERATOR Although you still need to shut it off while getting fuel and in tunnels.

-The root-cause of RV fridge failure that leads to fires is the overheating of the boiler.
+The root-cause of RV fridge failure that leads to fires is the overheating of the boiler and or tubing.

 Can I cool it on electricity than when I run the generator?

 It does not matter if the fridge runs on Propane, 120 volts or 12 volts !!!, it still heats the boiler!